 (858) 565-4227 x127

 Martin has 10 years of prior industry experience including organic small molecule synthesis, R&D of dye and pigmented ink formulation, and protocol development.
 Before coming to nanoComposix, Martin worked as a Chemical Technician at Hewlett-Packard.
-He joined nanoComposix in 2010 and as Product Manager is responsible for the development, production, quality control, and safety of product manufacturing.
+He joined nanoComposix in 2010 and as R&D and Production Manager is responsible for the development, production, quality control, and safety of product manufacturing.
 While at nanoComposix, he has overseen the launch of numerous standard products and has been a leader in establishing SOP’s & documentation guidelines, building a strong nanomaterial data base and staff development.
 He is listed as inventor in 2 submitted patents and has contributed to the generation of many of the documents in our ever growing knowledge base.

 (858) 565-4227 x156